All Episodes

 And they're enforcing our laws and keeping bad people away from us.

-Um and so what's happened, most people have to set out to prove their defense, prove their innocence.
+And so what's happened, most people have to set out to prove their defense, prove their innocence.

-And these guys, look at look at Ronnie Earl.
+And these guys, look at Ronnie Earl.

 If they want, they can charge you with anything without even there being any evidence.

-And they get their mugshot of you and their fingerprints and so forth, and you still have to go in.
+And they get their mugshot of you and their fingerprints and so forth.

-And then when you're acquitted, you still have the mug shot.
+And then when you're acquitted, you still have the mugshot.

-And that's that has always been the case.
+Are the accused, and that's that has always been the case.

 It's why the legal system, we've always strived to get the best judges possible, the best prosecutors.

-Uh but this is common.
+But this is common.

-It's just now it's being expanded.
+Now it's being expanded.

-Um Watergate was was a good example of it, and you've got the Democrats.
+Watergate was a good example of it.

-But Water Cape was such folks.
+But Watergate was such folks.

 You cannot understand.

-Whatever the most pleasurable experience in your life is.
+Whatever the most pleasurable experience in your life is, think about it right now.

 That's what Watergate was.